Umuzi-org/tech-department/content/projects/tilde-mockups/volunteer-dashboard/_index.md

 ---
-title: Volunteer Pair-programming Dashboard
-ready: True
-submission_type: repo
+_db_id: 536
 available_flavours:
 - javascript
 - react
+content_type: project
+ready: true
+submission_type: repo
+title: Volunteer Pair-programming Dashboard
 ---

 We have a growing number of volunteers getting involved with Umuzi in different ways.
 This is kiff.
 We have a bunch of awesome, experienced, senior developers and they want to help!